gavinlyonsrepo/pic_16F18346_projects/projects/ST7735/README.md

 lack of memory.
 Note: The library was developed on a TFT without built-in SD card feature.

-1. Draw small custom icons X by 8 size where X is 0-128 useful to create icons or buttons or fill rows with patterns, vertically addressed .
+1. Draw small custom icons X by 8 size where X is 0-(128 or 160) useful to create icons or buttons or fill rows with patterns, vertically addressed .